rwaldron/learn-deployment/workshops/ansible/exercises/nginx/overview.md

 ## PROXY PARAMS

-Be aware that using a HTTP proxy in front of an application will make it seem as though all traffic hitting the application orginated from the proxy itself.
+Be aware that using a HTTP proxy in front of an application will make it seem as though all traffic hitting the application originated from the proxy itself.

 Because of this, HTTP provides special headers such as `X-FORWARDED-FOR` and `X-REAL-IP` to inform services which are behind a proxy where on the wider